Nothing's Shocking: Music

 The writing process varied from song to song.
 "Some came from Eric's bass lines," noted Navarro, "some from guitar, some came from Perry, some came from drum riffs, and some just came from free-form jams.
 There was really no formula."
 Avery wrote several songs, including "Mountain Song", "Had a Dad", "Jane Says", and "Summertime Rolls" (the latter two of which he also created the guitar parts for).
 For his songs, Avery came up with lyrical concepts that Perry Farrell would create lyrics for; for example, "Had a Dad" dealt with Avery discovering he had a different biological father.

 "Jane Says" and "Pigs in Zen", which first appeared on the band's self-titled 1987 debut, were rerecorded for Nothing's Shocking.
 The later version of "Jane Says" features a steel drum while the spoken interlude in "Pigs in Zen" is completely different.

-"Mountain Song" – originally released in 1986 on the soundtrack for the film Dudes – was also rerecorded.
+"Mountain Song" – originally released in 1987 on the soundtrack for the film Dudes – was also rerecorded.
 Musically similar to the original, it is sung in a higher key, to be consistent with the rest of the record.
-The 1986 original saw a more widespread release when it was included on the band's 1997 outtake/alternate/live and new compilation Kettle Whistle.
+The 1987 original saw a more widespread release when it was included on the band's 1997 outtake/alternate/live and new compilation Kettle Whistle.

 Red Hot Chili Peppers bassist Flea played trumpet on "Idiots Rule".

 Packaging

-Farrell created the cover image, which features a sculpture of nude female conjoined twins on a rocking chair with their heads on fire.
-He hired Warner Bros. employees to create the sculpture, but – after learning how to create sculptures by watching them closely – fired them and created the artwork himself.
+Farrell and his then girlfriend Casey Niccoli created the cover image, which features a sculpture of nude female conjoined twins on a rocking chair with their heads on fire.
+He initially hired Warner Bros. employees to create the sculpture, but – after learning how to create sculptures by watching them closely – fired them and created the artwork himself.
 "The idea came from a dream I had," he recalled.
 "There were these two women swinging back and forth.
 They were joined at the hip and shoulder, and their hair was on fire.
-I just went from there, and [girlfriend] Casey [Niccoli] assisted me.
+I just went from there, and Casey assisted me.
 We had a fellow come and do a plaster body-casting of her, then we made the twins' hair and head gear from pipe cleaners.
 You'll notice the chair rocks from side to side, as opposed to back and forth, so we had to have that made specially.
 We also went shopping for fake eyeballs."

 Owing to the cover, nine of the eleven leading record store chains refused to carry Nothing's Shocking.
 It was issued covered with brown paper.